ikanisa/prisma/README.md

 1. **Install prerequisites**
    - Install [Homebrew](https://brew.sh) if it is missing.
    - `brew install node@20 pnpm python@3.11 postgresql@15` provides the toolchain used in CI.
-Volta pins Node.js `18.20.4` for local parity; Node 20 is also validated in the workflows.
+Volta pins Node.js `20.19.4` for local parity and the workflows target the same version to avoid engine drift.
    - Optionally install [direnv](https://direnv.net) for environment variable management.
 2. **Clone the repository**
    ```bash